-Cutting back on sugar, alcohol and carbs has helped her manage her moods, and the popular oscar award-winning actress and business woman says she thanks the day she made the connection between healthy eating and mental health.
+Cutting back on sugar, alcohol and carbs has helped her manage her moods, and the popular Oscar award-winning actress and the business woman says she thanks the day she made the connection between healthy eating and mental health.

 Celebrities, nutritionists or whether it is an ordinary person on the street – those in the know can’t stress enough how important is to understand that most health problems of the 21st century – stress, inflammation obesity, diabetes, depression, cancer – can be treated and beaten without having to resort to medications and drugs.

-Many modern day illness such as arthritis have an emotional component, and once you start looking at simple, affordable techniques such as changing your diet the way Gwyneth Paltrow, and many others have done, you will be able to combat your chronic fatigue, your moods, your allergies, cancer and depression.
+Many modern-day illnesses such as arthritis have an emotional component, and once you start looking at simple, affordable techniques such as changing your diet the way Gwyneth Paltrow, and many others have done, you will be able to combat your chronic fatigue, your moods, your allergies, cancer and depression.

 Take a Careful Look at the Food Choices You Make